Memory management unit: Paged translation

 A program that generates a series of requests for small blocks will be assigned large blocks and thereby waste large amounts of memory.

-If the address space is sparse, so that not all regions of it are allocated, the problem can be reduced by using a multi-level page table or static RAM map, and not allocate all the page table entries that would be needed for an empty region.
+If the address space is sparse, so that not all regions of it are allocated, the problem can be reduced by using a multi-level page table or static RAM map, and not allocating all the page table entries that would be needed for an empty region.

 The paged translation approach was widely used by microprocessor MMUs in the 1970s and 1980s, including the 68020's 68851 and the on-chip MMU of the 68030, the Zilog Z8000's Z8015, and the NS32000 series's NS16082.

 A page table entry or other per-page information may also include information about whether the page has been written to (the dirty bit), when it was last used (the accessed bit, for a least recently used (LRU) page replacement algorithm), what kind of processes (user mode or supervisor mode) may read and write it, and whether it should be cached.

 Sometimes, a page table entry or other per-page information prohibits access to a particular virtual page, perhaps because no physical random-access memory (RAM) has been allocated to that virtual page.
 In this case, the MMU signals a page fault to the CPU.
 The operating system (OS) then handles the situation, perhaps by trying to find a spare frame of RAM and set up the page map to map it to the requested virtual address.
 If no RAM is free, it may be necessary to choose an existing page (known as a victim), using some replacement algorithm, and save it to disk (a process called paging).
 With some MMUs, there can also be a shortage of PTEs, in which case the OS will have to free one for the new mapping.

 The MMU may also generate illegal access error conditions or invalid page faults upon illegal or non-existing memory accesses, respectively, leading to segmentation fault or bus error conditions when handled by the operating system.

 Paged translation mitigates the problem of external fragmentation of memory.
 After blocks of memory have been allocated and freed, the free memory may become fragmented (discontinuous) so that the largest contiguous block of free memory may be much smaller than the total amount.
 With virtual memory, a contiguous range of virtual addresses can be mapped to several non-contiguous blocks of physical memory; this non-contiguous allocation is one of the benefits of paging.